 Best iPad buying guide 2017: Which iPad mini should you buy?

-(The mini 3 has been discontinued, although it is still available second-hand or through Apple's refurbished store.
+(The mini 3, like the mini 2, has been discontinued, although it is still available second-hand or through Apple's refurbished store.
 If you're interested, take a look at our iPad mini 3 vs iPad mini 4 comparison review.)

 What are the differences between the iPad mini 2 and iPad mini 4?